taricov/My_Data_Portfolio/README.md

    - Keywords: [Data Analysis, EDA, Data Visualization, Business Intelligence]()
    - *Used libs: Pandas, Numpy, Seaborn, Matplotlib*

-> That project was early on my journey and it's about various small tasks to find out about a business from its sales dataset.
-The main driver here was the profitability, while my main question was: "What's the main revenue pipeline?" while I had some other sub-questions to examine certain business aspects like Shipment mode, Geographical impact, and profitability across different departments. <br/>
+> That project was early on my journey and it's about various small tasks to explore the business based on its sales dataset.
+The main driver here was the profitability, while my main question was: "What's the main revenue pipeline?".
+I had some other sub-questions to examine certain business aspects like Shipment mode, Geographical impact on sales, and profitability across different departments. <br/>

 ![A Pie Chart](imgs/Sales_pie.png)